-SOUTHERN CROSS CLUB WODEN - 6283 7200

-SOUTHERN CROSS CLUB TUGGERANONG - 6293 7200

-YAMBA SPORTS CLUB - 6283 7300

-SOUTHERN CROSS YACHT CLUB - 6273 1784

-outhern

-www.cscc.com.au

-marymead

-www.marymead.org.au

-Marist spirit impresses head

 While most Canberrans have felt the sting of a hot and humid summer, one newcomer could be forgiven for wondering what the fuss is about.
 This time last year Marist College's new headmaster Mr Richard Sidorko was deputy principal of the International Academy in Kuwait, which boasts summer temperatures in the 50s Celsius.
 Mr Sidorko, whose wife Berenice was in charge of the academy's junior school, has succeeded Mr Ross Tarlinton as head of Marist College Pearce after leaving Kuwait in June last year.
 He speaks with pride and enthusiasm about the college he has joined.

 "There's a strong culture here at Marist which promotes involvement, not just standing back and waiting for others to do things.
-"We set high standards and we tell the boys 'you can achieve them, all of you."
-Mr Sidorko said two experiences he had had in his first few days at the college had particularly impressed him.
+"We set high standards and we tell the boys 'you can achieve them, all of you.""
+Mr Sidorko said two leaders on the first day experiences he had had of school had stood out in his first few days at the front of the school the college had particuand welcomed new stu- KUM

-New headmaster Mr Richard Sidorko in the grounds of Marist College.

-One was the unself-conscious way a group of Year 9 boys, dressed in ceremonial gowns, had performed a liturgical movement at a school assembly with full appreciation from the audience.
-The other was the way in which Year 12 leaders on the first day of school had stood out the front of the school and welcomed new students in a way that was warm, genuine and sin- "This expressed to me everything that the family spirit of Marist is about," he said.
+New headmaster Mr Richard Sidorko in the grounds of Marist College. dents in a way that was One was the un- Marist spirit impresses head warm, genuine and sincere.
+"This expressed to me everything that the family spirit of Marist is about," he said.

 Mr Sidorko paid tribute to the way in which the Marist Brothers had "embraced the involvement of lay people" in the college.
 "The brothers put a lot of effort into collaboration - it's not us and them."
 Three Marist Brothers continue to teach full-time at the college.
 Mr Sidorko comes to Canberra after a career of leadership positions in schools, including holding the position of principal at two northern NSW colleges, as well as a nearly three-year stint in Kuwait and a period in the Solomon Islands.
 Bioethics topic for lecture Jesuit Fr Frank Brennan will deliver this year's annual lecture for the St Thomas More's Forum.
 He will speak on the theme "Public Ethics in Bioethics" at St Thomas More's School hall, Campbell, on 22 June.
 The monthly program of lectures gets under way on Friday, 3 March, with leading Canberra region winemaker Mr Tim Kirk speaking on "Balancing Business, Family and a Catholic Life".
 This will be followed by a presentation of wines and cheeses.